hannibal002/SkyHanni/INSTALLING.md

-# How to install SkyHanni
+# Download and Install SkyHanni

-- SkyHanni is a Forge mod for Minecraft 1.8.9 only.
+SkyHanni is a Forge mod for **Minecraft 1.8.9 only**.
-  Trying to run this on Badlion, Lunar, Feather, or newer versions of Minecraft is not supported.
+Trying to run this on Badlion, Lunar, Feather, or newer versions of Minecraft is **not supported**.

-  Follow this guide to install SkyHanni in regular Minecraft forge.
+Follow this guide to install SkyHanni in regular Minecraft Forge.

-- If you already have mods, you can skip to step 4.
+If you already have Forge mods, you can skip to step 4.
 Otherwise, start from step 1.
-- If you already have the latest neu alpha, you can skip to step 5.
+If you already have the latest alpha version from NEU, you can skip to step 5.

 <details>
 <summary>1.
 Run vanilla 1.8.9</summary>